Advanced settings for mobile Feature tagging

 Common use cases include:

 • White-labeled apps.
-Ignoring the bundle name ensures that analytics and reporting treat all versions of the app as one entity.
+Ignoring the bundle name allows multiple white-labeled versions of the app to be analyzed as a single entity.

 Modifier details

-Collects clicks for this Feature from all pages and prevents the need to tag it on other pages.
+App-wide Collects clicks for this Feature from all pages and prevents the need to tag it on other pages.
+Modifier Both Yes Yes

 Ignore index in list Ignores the position of this Feature in its list.
 Modifier Both Yes Yes

 Ignore bundle name Ignores the bundle name.
-The bundle name is unique to iOS applications and serves as the app's identifier in the Apple app store.
-Modifier iOS Yes Yes
+The bundle name is a unique identifier for each build of your app.
+Modifier Both Yes Yes

 Use attributes

 Attributes define the specific characteristics Pendo uses to identify a mobile Feature.
-Sometimes, automatically selected attributes might not precisely identify your Feature.
+Sometimes, automatically selected attributes don't always precisely identify your Feature.
 Use attributes when you need to refine your Feature rules by explicitly selecting characteristics unique to the Feature.

 There are three categories of attributes: